simar0at/composer-repos/README.md

 php .\satis\bin\satis build .\satis.json web\

-web is exported in the gh-pages branch
+web is exported in the gh-pages branch.

+So the meta-repo can be found at http://simar0at.github.io/composer-repos/